Indigenous interpretive garden

 Twenty plants were chosen for this garden, for their significance to the Taungurung people, their ability to thrive without much care and also for their ornamental contribution, as if the garden looks attractive it will engage more people.
 Plants range from lesser known honey pots Acrotriche serrulata to the well known tussock Poa labllardieri and kangaroo grasses Themeda triandra.
 A range of yam plants were included, such as the iconic yam daisies (2nd from left below) and bulbine (far right below) and chocolate lilies (see below).
 A range of creatures enjoy the garden, including froglets from the adjoining wetlands and range of native birds, to European honeybees, seen here on the flower stalk of the striking grass tree Xanthorrea australis.

 Cool burning grassland management

-Existing tussock grasses were rejuvenated by Shane Monk, a Taungerung man, by cool burning.
+Existing tussock grasses were rejuvenated by Shane Monk, a Taungurung man, by cool burning.